-Problem Possible Cause and Remedy Problem Possible Cause and Remedy Product Is Freezing.
-Because product in contact with the rear wall may freeze, ensure no product is touching the rear wall.
-Adjust the temperature to a warmer set point.
-Product Is Not Cold Enough.
+Problem Possible Cause and Remedy Product Is Not Cold Enough.
 Air temperature does not indicate product temperature.
 See CHECKING PRODUCT TEMPERATURE below.
-Adjust the temperature to a cooler set point.
+Adjust the temperate to a cooler set point.
 Ensure unit is not located in excessive ambient temperatures or in direct sunlight.
 Ensure the door is closing and sealing properly.
 Ensure the interior light has not remained on too long.
 Ensure nothing is blocking the front grille, found at the bottom of the unit.
 Ensure the condenser coil is clean and free of any dirt or lint build-up.